pothos-dev/apollo-hooks-codegen/README.md

 ### Queries

-useQuery uses [watchQuery](https://www.apollographql.com/docs/react/api/apollo-client.html#ApolloClient.watchQuery) under the hood, so the component will re-render automatically if the queries data changes in Apollo's cache for any reason.
+useQuery uses [watchQuery](https://www.apollographql.com/docs/react/api/apollo-client.html#ApolloClient.watchQuery) under the hood, so the component will re-render automatically if the queried data changes in Apollo's cache for any reason.

 ```tsx
 import { useQuery, getAllTodos } from './src/graphql'